superwizardclass/blog/src/content/posts/2023-11-29-music-theory-and-abstraction-in-programming.md

 ---
-title: Guitar, Music Theory and Abstraction in Programming
+title: Guitar, Tones, Abstraction in Programming
 pubDate: 2023-11-29T21:01:39.407Z
 description: "For most guitartists, the fretboard is such a complicated mess that we need a system and a set of rules just to traverse it."
 tags: ["music", "blog", "programming", "oop"]